 BACFI is happy to advertise appropriate vacancies and requests for placement.
-Contact the BACFI office for further details.
+Contact BACFI for further details.

 The Payment Systems Regulator is the economic regulator for payment systems in the UK.
 Our vision is that payment systems are accessible, reliable, secure and value for money.
 Our approach will bring change to the payments industry, injecting competition and innovation where it is needed most and putting the interests of the people and businesses that use payment systems front and centre.

 We are directly accountable to Parliament and funded by the payments industry.
 We work closely with other regulators involved in this sector, notably the Financial Conduct Authority, the Bank of England and the Competition and Markets Authority.
 Operationally we are an independent subsidiary of the Financial Conduct Authority.

 We are currently recruiting for associate and senior associate lawyers.
 You can find the advert, and how to apply, in our jobs section (see link below).

 If you are a lawyer with knowledge and experience of public law and of any, or all, of the following areas: regulatory, competition, relevant corporate governance, payments or financial services law, this could be an exciting opportunity.
 We look forward to your application.

 ACCA | Regulatory and Disciplinary Committees – Professional and Lay Panel Members

 The Association of Chartered Certified Accountants (ACCA) is a leading global professional accounting body that provides education, training, and certification to accountants worldwide.

 ACCA deals with complaints about its members and students, including allegations of misconduct through its investigative and disciplinary service including in certain circumstances, its Disciplinary Committees.
 In addition, ACCA’s Regulatory Committees consider matters relating to eligibility for admission and continuing membership (including those that relate to practising certificates and audit qualification).